jinghuazhao/software-notes/AA.md

 ```
 However it is now available from Bioconductor.

+**hyprcoloc**

+It is a package for hypothesis prioritisation multi-trait colocalization, available from https://github.com/jrs95/hyprcoloc.

 **meta**

 The following code, courtesy of the package developer, generates three forest plots,